 Overall, here are the 3 main challenges facing the Canadian economy now and in the near future:

-If lower oil prices, they represent a major threat to the Canadian economy:
+Low oil prices represent a major threat to the Canadian economy:

 Oil exports account for a larger share of GDP in Canada than they do in any other nation in the rich world, with the exception of Norway or the Gulf Arab monarchies.
 In fact, apart from Canada, Norway, or Denmark, every noteworthy developed economy in the world is actually a net importer of oil.
 Canada, in contrast, is the world’s 10th largest net exporter of oil, and the world’s 5th largest net exporter of oil outside of the Middle East.